 Besides soaking up some sun on a pool or beach day, my boys enjoy day outings.
 Here are some summer learning ideas that I have found work for everyone in my family and may appeal to your kids, too.Creative ways to get kids learning during the summer to avoid the summer slide!
 Click To Tweet

 • Libraries: Nationwide, libraries have summer programs that are either free or low cost.
 Everything from summer reading lists to LEGO building contests, library summer programs are suitable for all age groups.
-For example, my teen can partake in a college prep online course, the twins can have fun with a storybook contest, and even the baby can be part of a “mommy and me” read-aloud playgroup – all under the same roof.Don't tell the kids...they can have fun & learn!
-Experience great programs this summer!
-Click To Tweet
+For example, my teen can partake in a college prep online course, the twins can have fun with a storybook contest, and even the baby can be part of a “mommy and me” read-aloud playgroup – all under the same roof.

 • Museums: The unique exhibits, special interactive programs, and longer admission hours put museums and children’s museums high on the list for the summer.
 With interactive displays, especially at children’s museums, kids of all ages have the opportunity to be hands-on and learn on about science, history, art, technology, and various subjects.
 Many museums offer affordable day camps that focus on a particular theme like dinosaurs, space, or the rain forest.
-Last summer, our family visited the American Police Hall of Fame and Museum.
+A few summers ago, our family visited the American Police Hall of Fame and Museum.
 The museum had historical law enforcement artifacts, many types of different police cars, a touch-and-feel kid’s corner, and a theater.
 The twins loved getting to climb into historical police cars, watching funny Sheriff the Dog cartoons in the children’s movie theaters, and dressing up as law enforcement officers and firemen in the kids’ corner.
 My teen was impressed with the historical law enforcement stories and real-life paraphernalia from notorious cases such as indicting Al Capone.

-• Children’s theaters: In theaters across the country, award-winning plays and scripts are being performed not only by adults but by a cast of talented children, too.
+• Children’s Theaters: In theaters across the country, award-winning plays and scripts are being performed not only by adults but by a cast of talented children, too.
 The twins recently saw The Adventure of Treasure Island and loved the play.
 It was fascinating for them to see characters they had read about perform scenes from the book in front of them.
 Theaters for young audiences often offer discounted or free performances during the summer where children can see their favorite books brought to life.

-• National, state, and regional parks: The vast open space is the perfect setting for a wide range of learning opportunities, from forestry to camping.
+• National, State, and Regional Parks: The vast open space is the perfect setting for a wide range of learning opportunities, from forestry to camping.
 Families can learn about trees, animals, wilderness, native plants, and geographic elements on guided nature walks or during summer camping specials.
-National parks also have free admission and entrance days throughout the year that you may want to take advantage of.Find a local petting zoo or pick-your-own farm to visit together this summer with our list.
+National parks also have free admission and entrance days throughout the year that you may want to take advantage of.
+Use Every Kid in a Park Pass, kids get into national parks for free!Find a local petting zoo or pick-your-own farm to visit together this summer with our list.
 Click To Tweet

-• Petting zoos and pick-your-own farms: As an urban family, an outing to a petting zoo is a great learning experience.
+• Petting Zoos and Pick-Your-Own Farms: As an urban family, an outing to a petting zoo is a great learning experience.
 The boys get to approach and touch various farm animals they don’t see on a daily basis.
 Also, lots of teaching opportunities present themselves when kids get to pick their own fruits and vegetables.
 Visit a pick-your-own farm and learn about agriculture and vegetation while having fun – and then bake a pie together that night with your pickings!

-• Zoos and aquariums: Almost everyone enjoys learning and seeing wild animals and sea creatures.
+• Zoos and Aquariums: Almost everyone enjoys learning and seeing wild animals and sea creatures.
 Zoos and aquariums have programs designed especially for families in the summer.
 I’ve seen day camps where kids learn about African wildlife, deep-sea animals, bird watching, dolphin feeding, and more.

 • Volunteering: Summer is an ideal time for children and teens to learn about giving back and do community-minded service.
 Helping others teaches and reinforces social and emotional learning skills and attitudes important to making thoughtful and empathetic decisions.
 Volunteer Match has a comprehensive list of opportunities that are age appropriate, including virtual options.
 My twins helped distribute food to those in need at a local food bank.
 My teen was an assistant sports coach at a youth summer camp for underprivileged children.
 Both experiences were incredible learning opportunities for the boys.
 They unconsciously practiced social and math skills and got physical workouts.
 Just as important, it made them more appreciative of what they have and made them feel good about being able to help others.
 They want to volunteer again this summer.Check out our list for age appropriate local volunteer opportunities this summer.
 Click To Tweet